 For ECDHE and ECDSA, SHA-1 SHALL NOT be used and the minimum key length SHALL be 256 bits.

 The use of other Cipher Suites is OPTIONAL for LWM2M.

+Editor’s Note: Need to define what field in a certificate should be used/checked e.g. compare endpoint name from certificate to endpoint name in the registration message (ObjectCN field)

 Access Control